MasterAM/meteor-lag-methods/README.md

 If set to `true`, the package logs all of the method calls.

-This can help you track the server calls temporarily or figure out which methods delay/exclude.
+This can help you track the server calls temporarily or figure out which methods to delay/exclude.

 This setting is `false` by default.